Chord symbols are an abbreviated way of representing musical chords (see Chord names and symbols (Wikipedia) for further details). For example:

 - French: Do, Do♯, Ré♭, Ré,...

-In addition, there are options to control capitalization.
-By default, MuseScore automatically capitalizes all note names as shown above, whether you originally enter those using capital or lower case letters.
+By default, MuseScore automatically capitalizes all note names on exit, regardless of whether you entered them in upper or lower case.
 However, you can also choose other automatic capitalization options:

 - Lower case minor chords: c, cm, cm7,...